How To Store CBD Oil

-If you’ve bought CBD skincare products like, rubs, lotions and body creams, they should be in containers designed to last long term.
-Most will make it to that two-year mark when kept in their containers and in good condition.
+If you’ve bought CBD skincare products like rubs, lotions and body creams, they should come in containers designed to last long term.
+When kept in their containers and in good condition, most should make it easily to that two-year mark.

-Keeping your CBD shampoo in the shower could have a detrimental effect on the CBD itself, so be sure to wipe down the bottle and put it back in the cupboard after use.
+For example, keeping your CBD muscle rub in the shower could have a detrimental effect due to the sheer amount of heat and water it is exposed to.
+In cases like this be sure to wipe down the bottle and put it back in the cupboard after use.

 Everyone deserves to enjoy their CBD oil to the very last drop.
 To do just that you’ll need to make sure that you store it properly.

 The key factor is always to protect against light, contamination, temperature, and heat.
 Being careless with the way you store your CBD oil is a quick way to spoil it long before its official expiration date, not to mention gradually degrading the quality of your oil in a short period of time.